Greater Wynnewood Exotic Animal Park: Documentaries

+The park features heavily in a 2011 documentary, Louis Theroux: America's Most Dangerous Pets.

 The 2020 Netflix original documentary series Tiger King: Murder, Mayhem and Madness was centered on Joe Exotic.
 The park received thousands of visitors following the release of the documentary.
 However, Oklahoma Governor Kevin Stitt required that all non-essential businesses close because of the COVID-19 pandemic.
 On March 31, 2020, the Garvin County, Oklahoma sheriff said the park had closed to visitors in compliance with the governor's order to shut down nonessential business.
 The park reopened the first weekend in May after the restrictions were relaxed.

 Later in 2020, after hearing the rumors of paranormal activity at the park in the Netflix documentary, the crew of Ghost Adventures investigated here for their Halloween special.

 In the documentary Louis Theroux: Shooting Joe Exotic, released in April 2021, documentarian Louis Theroux is given a tour of the vacant and heavily vandalized park by Carole Baskin and her husband Howard Baskin.